Foresters Infinite Banking · Defined

-Most people pick an infinite banking carrier the way they pick a savings account, by chasing the highest posted rate.
-They see a 6% dividend, assume it tracks one for one to cash value growth, and stop reading.
-That number is one input.
-It says almost nothing about whether a contract will function as a capital base for the next thirty years, and with Foresters it hides a story that cuts both ways.
+A 6% dividend rate is the first number most people see on Foresters, and often the only one.
+They assume it tracks one for one to cash value growth and stop reading.
+It does not, and it is only one input.
+The dividend rate says almost nothing about whether a contract will work as a capital base for the next thirty years, and with Foresters it hides a story that cuts both ways.

 Foresters delivers some of the strongest early cash value in the market and some of the weakest long-term growth, which means the carrier only makes sense for a specific buyer doing a specific thing.
 It is also structurally unusual.
 Foresters is not a mutual insurance company.
 It is a fraternal benefit society, and that single fact changes the language, the legal wrapper, and the list of extra benefits attached to the contract.

-At BetterWealth, we have structured more than 2,000 policies across all 50 states, and we built this review as part of an ongoing series examining every major carrier people use for whole life infinite banking.
+At BetterWealth, we have structured more than 2,000 policies across all 50 states, and we built this review as part of an ongoing series ranking the best life insurance companies for infinite banking.
 This piece covers what Foresters actually is, how its Advantage Plus II product behaves under both a cashflow and a front-load design, the math that decides whether borrowing against it makes sense, and the honest tradeoffs nobody puts in a sales deck.
 We will also tell you who Foresters is not for.

 If you want to see the actual Advantage Plus II illustrations behind these numbers, Alden Armstrong walks through both the cashflow and front-load designs on screen, including the early cash value and the break-even points: